Mohamed Coulibaly (footballer, born 1988): Bournemouth

 Coulibaly signed with Championship club Bournemouth in July 2013.
 Later that month he spoke about his respect for manager Eddie Howe.
 Throughout the first half of the 2013–14 season Coulibaly suffered a number of injuries, though in January 2014 it was revealed he was close to returning after 14 weeks out.

 Coulibaly moved on loan to League One side Coventry City in July 2014.
 He played eight games for Steven Pressley's "Sky Blues" before his loan was terminated due to "personal reasons" in November 2014.
 He moved on loan to Port Vale in March 2015.
 Following Bournemouth's promotion to the Premier League, Coulibaly was released at the end of the 2014–15 season.

 Spain

 In July 2015, Coulibaly signed a two-year deal with Racing de Santander, newly relegated to Segunda División B. He scored eight goals in 41 appearances in the 2015–16 campaign to help Santander to win the division, however, they failed to achieve promotion after losing to Reus in the play-offs.
 He left the club after his contract was cancelled on 31 January 2017.

-Coulibaly joined Segunda División B club UD Logroñés in April 2017 on a deal running until the end of the 2016–17 season.
+Coulibaly joined Segunda División B club Logroñés in April 2017 on a deal running until the end of the 2016–17 season.
 On 14 May, he scored a hat-trick in a 5–1 victory over Gernika at the Estadio Las Gaunas.